 - Posts by Thomas J. JaworskiMember of the Firm

-An accomplished trial attorney and former federal prosecutor, Thomas Jaworski* focuses on representing health care clients in complex litigation and government enforcement matters.
-Clients benefit from his insider knowledge ...
+An accomplished trial attorney and former federal prosecutor, Thomas Jaworski focuses on representing health care clients in complex litigation and government enforcement matters.
+Clients benefit from his insider knowledge of ...

 On May 12, 2025, the U.S. Department of Justice’s Criminal Division released a new guidance memo on white-collar enforcement priorities in the Trump Administration entitled “Focus, Fairness, and Efficiency in the Fight Against White-Collar Crime.”
 In this memo, and the accompanying speech by Matthew R. Galeotti, the Trump Administration’s appointed Head of the Criminal Division, the DOJ reiterated its previously stated commitment to prosecuting illegal immigration, drug cartels, and transnational criminal organizations.
 For the first time in the new Administration, however, the DOJ clearly articulated new white-collar enforcement priorities, directing Criminal Division white-collar prosecutors to follow three core tenets: focus, fairness, and efficiency.
 As detailed below, the new memo sets forth the following three priorities: